FoundryVTT MCP Server - v0.11.0

 The server exposes these FoundryVTT resources:

-• foundry://scene/current - Current active scene
+• foundry://scenes/current - Current active scene

-• foundry://combat/current - Active combat state
+• foundry://combat - Active combat state

 Edit .env to customize: